Module 13: Transformers

 Why do transformers use residual connections (x + f(x)) rather than just f(x)?
 How do residual connections affect gradient flow during backpropagation in a 24-layer transformer?

-24-layer impact: Without residuals, gradient might decay by factor of 0.9²⁴ ≈ 0.08.
-With residuals, the “+1” path ensures gradients reach early layers at full strength.
-This is why transformers can scale to 100+ layers while vanilla networks struggle beyond 10.
+24-layer impact: without residuals, a 0.9 per-layer attenuation compounds to 0.9²⁴ ≈ 0.08.
+With residuals, the +1 shortcut delivers gradients to early layers at full strength.
+This is why transformers scale to 100+ layers while plain feed-forward nets struggle past 10.

 Q4: Autoregressive Generation Efficiency